Berenix90V/helsinki-bike/README.md

 - Capacity (int): number of bikes that the station can host
 - x (float): x coordinate of the station
 - y (float): y coordinate of the station

+## Backend
+The backend has 2 folders, one for the source code and the other for the tests.
+The tests folder structure is the same as the backend and the tests files has the same name of the file tha they are testing, except for the routes which tests are in the api folder.

+Features implemented: reference to the API documentation http://localhost:3006/api-docs

+## Frontend